-Now consider $k=2$ and the second column.
-In this case, for $j\geq i_{2}+1$ we keep the coefficients of $2^{j}$ constant in the first column.
+Now consider $i_2$ and the second column.
+In this case, for all $j\geq i_{2}+1$ we keep the same entry as before in the $(j,0)$ cells.
 We count the cases where in the second column we can put any number of $1$'s in the first $i_1 -1$ cells from the top, while keeping the coefficient of $2^{i_1}$ equal to 1; ( i.e. the cell $(i_1 -1,1)$ having the entry 1), the coefficient of $2^{i_2}$ equal to 0; (i.e. the cell $(i_2-1,1)$ having the entry 0).
-Next we count the cases where we have at least one entry being 1 among the cells of the second column with row numbers greater than $i_1 -1$ and less than $i_{2}-1$.
+Next we add to this previous count, the count of cases where we have at least one entry being 1 among the cells of the second column with row numbers greater than $i_1 -1$ and less than $i_{2}-1$.
 Its obvious that we have thus $2^{i_2 -1} -1$ many new cases here.
-Finally consider the case where you have everything below the $i_2 -1,1$ cell in the second column having an entry 0 and just the $i_2 -1,1$ cell having the entry $1$.
-Thus in total you have $2^{i_2-1}$ cases.
+Finally consider the case where we have everything below the $(i_2 -1,1)$ cell in the second column having an entry 0 and just the $(i_2 -1,1)$ cell having the entry $1$.
+Thus in total we have $2^{i_2-1}$ cases from here.

-It should be clear that for the second column, corresponding to each of the $i_{k}'$s we would have $2^{i_k -1}$ cases to count.
+Continuing this algorithm for $i_k, k\geq 3$, it should be clear that for the second column, corresponding to every $i_{k}$ we would have $2^{i_k -1}$ cases to count.